-This site contains information about early Flagler County Florida families, their ancestors and their dependents.
-The family in the photograph on this page is the Zeb E. Booe family who moved to what is now Flagler County from Fountain County, Indiana in 1913.
+This site contains information about early Flagler County Florida families, their ancestors and their descendants.
+The family in the photograph on this page is the Zeb E Booe family who moved to what is now Flagler County from Fountain County, Indiana in 1913.

 Flagler County is one of the twelve East Coast counties of Florida and is located between St. Johns and Volusia Counties.
 Twenty miles of Atlantic coast line border Flagler County on the east with Crescent Lake forming a large part of its western border.